RetainCountZero/SQL-Scripts/README.md

 * *Generic-Refresh-MViewlogs.sql*

   Rebuild all Materialized View Logs within a schema.
 This can be used when an ORA-12048 in conjunction with ORA-12034 error occurs.

+## BelVis3 EDM Scripts

+These scripts are geared towards tasks related to BelVis3 Energy Data Management (EDM).

+* BelVis-Create-User.sql

+  How to create RESOURCE2, create a tablespace, create a user and grant sufficient privileges.
+After using this script a new 'Mandant' can be created in the 'BelVis Benutzerverwaltung'.
+  Also a hint how to drop users no longer required.